ERP Pricing Guide: How Much Does an ERP Software System Cost?

 If you are considering an ERP system for your business, one of the most important considerations is, of course, how to budget for such an important purchase.
 Understanding the various factors involved in ERP cost, learning about the different pricing models vendors use, calculating implementation costs, and keeping an eye out for hidden costs, as well as understanding areas where ERPs are a cost savings, are all essential in determining the total cost of a new ERP system.

-The Average Cost of an ERP System
+The Average Cost of an ERP Software System

 ERP systems contain a wide range of tools, modules, and features, and the average cost varies significantly based on these and other factors.
 The 2022 ERP Report by Software Path surveyed over 1,300 active ERP software selection projects, predominantly in North America but also in international markets including the UK.
 Based on this sampling, the report found the average cost to be USD $9,000 (£7,400) per user.